hawkkiller/sizzle_starter/README.md

 ### [isar]

-Isar is developed by the same author hive does.
-Generally, it is based on bindings to Rust which has bindings to C library called [libmdx](https://github.com/erthink/libmdbx).
-This statement alone sounds weird as Dart has FFI and can operate that library without using any superfasta Rust at all..
-Then, a lot of points about Hive apply to isar as well, if not all.
+Isar is developed by the same author as hive.
+In general, it is based on Rust, which has bindings to a C library called libmdx.
+This statement alone sounds odd, as Dart has FFI and can use this library without using superfasta Rust at all.
+Then many, if not all, of the points about Hive also apply to isar.

 ### [getx]